-Well here it is, my spooky, interesting blog.
+Well here it is, my spiritual/spooky blog.
 I have always been interested in ghosts – I think I have every ghost book available.
 I have never been frightened, only fascinated as aged five or so I used to play with a poltergeist!
 We named him (it) George and we’d laugh as the beds rattled – I thought it was like being on a rodeo horse!
 We’d clap when the doors banged shut and play hide and seek with the objects that went missing.

 I ‘knew’ when ghosts were around and I was always sensitive to places and people and as I grew older I’d be asked to visit places to talk to the spirits and find out what the problem was.